Akash-vadakkeveetil/CST-463/README.md

 - **Forms**: Include a contact form for visitors to ask questions or connect with you about fitness and nutrition.
 - **Input and Data List Elements**: Use a data list element to suggest topics for users when they type in their message.

-### Future Enhancements:
-- **CSS Styling**: Start with basic styling, using colors that represent health and fitness (e.g., greens and blues).
-Add more advanced features like responsive design and hover effects over time.
-- **JavaScript Features**: Later on, you could implement a macro calculator, meal planner, or interactive content like quizzes about protein intake.

- ### SOME SUGGESTTED NAMES FUCK YES
- - Akash's Cookfolio
- - Akash's Flavorfolio
- - Akash's Dishfolio